-In addition to revealing direct cross-program caseload relationships, accounting for program interactions has some effect on the estimated responsiveness of caseloads to labor market conditions in general (see last four rows of Appendix Table A.5 and compare to Table 3).
-Including lagged caseload interaction terms generally reduce our estimated EPOP effect on caseloads and the differential responses of the Pandemic relative to the Great Recession.
-The responsiveness during non-recessionary periods declines for almost all programs and the greater responsiveness in the Pandemic relative to the Great Recession declines for total UI and SSI.
-For each of these estimates, accounting for the especially strong cross-program association to SNAP has a substantial change on labor market relationship of the program.
-With the caseload interactions interpreted as causal effects, this implies that the responsiveness we have identified for some programs is partially explained by the lagged effect of caseload growth in other programs.
+Allowing interactions in the equation has some effect on the estimated responsiveness of caseloads in the absence of interactions.
+The last four rows of Appendix Table A.6 are generally somewhat smaller than those in Table 3).
+With the caseload interactions interpreted as causal effects, this implies that the responsiveness we have identified for some programs is partially explained by an indirect effect working through lagged caseload growth in other programs.
 However, we cannot distinguish whether these estimated changes are directly related to lagged other programs' participation influencing alternative program take-up or whether lagged SNAP caseloads capture state-level labor market effects not already captured in the model.